lugolabs/icofont/README.md

 # ![Icofont](http://lugolabs.com/static/icofont_logo.png)

-Provides a web interface to a large collection of free icon fonts, so that you can inlcude only the fonts you need in your application.
+Provides a web interface to over 450 free icon fonts, so that you can inlcude only the fonts you need in your application.

 ![Icofont front](http://lugolabs.com/static/icofont_front.png)

 ### Dependencies

 Icofont depends on the awsome [fontcustom]() for building the fonts.
 Please check their README for instructions on how to install it.

 ### Installation